 Eugene James Martin

-Fredericq expressed her enthusiasm for sharing images of Martin's work in Artstor: "What always impresses me when looking at a multitude of art images side-by-side in Artstor is that, by selecting a particular artist or a range of artists within a particular time period, one can better evaluate the artistic evolution of an artist's career in the context of the period he or she lived in.
-Because Eugene James Martin has shown such a broad-ranging and distinct evolution in his artistic expression, with artwork spanning the 1960s through 2004, the incorporation of images of Martin's art in Artstor is an excellent teaching and research vehicle to illustrate and assess the major artistic tendencies and influences that have taken place in modern and contemporary visual art."
+Fredericq expressed her enthusiasm for sharing images of Martin's work in Artstor: "What always impresses me when looking at a multitude of art images side-by-side in Artstor is that, by selecting a particular artist or a range of artists within a particular time period, one can better evaluate the ... evolution of an artist's career in the context of the period...
+Because Eugene James Martin has shown such a broad-ranging and distinct evolution ... the incorporation of images of his art in Artstor is an excellent teaching and research vehicle to illustrate and assess the major artistic tendencies and influences that have taken place in modern and contemporary visual art."

-Eugene James Martin (1938-2005) was born in Washington, DC and trained at the Corcoran School of Art.
-Living most of his life in DC, he spent the last nine years of his life in Lafayette, Louisiana.
-His works of art can be found in numerous private collections and museum permanent collections, including the Munich Museum of Modern Art, the Arthur Schomburg Center for Research in Black Culture, the Mobile Museum of Art, the Walter O. Evans Collection of African American Art, the Paul R. Jones Collection of African American Art at the University of Delaware, the Walter Anderson Museum of Art, the Stowitts Museum and Library, the Ogden Museum of Southern Art, and the Louisiana State University Museum of Art.
+Eugene James Martin (1938-2005) was born in Washington, DC, where he spent most of his life, and trained at the Corcoran School of Art.
+He spent his later years in Lafayette, Louisiana.
+His works can be found in many private and public collections, including the Munich Museum of Modern Art, the Arthur Schomburg Center for Research in Black Culture, the Mobile Museum of Art, the Walter O. Evans Collection of African American Art, the Paul R. Jones Collection of African American Art at the University of Delaware, the Walter Anderson Museum of Art, the Stowitts Museum and Library, the Ogden Museum of Southern Art, and the Louisiana State University Museum of Art.